kushalsamant/coherence/anthologies/anthologietypel.md

 Please excuse me for all the spelling mistakes in my articles I am not typing them out I am trying to capture my thought and trying to figure out the next best thing to do for me.

+Local Economy.

+Do you know what the idea is behind funding local economics?
+The idea is the reason why I want to fund the local economy instead of se a brand as much life in this small top that I was having with this auto rickshaw driver while returning home before this lockdown.
+So the conversation that I had with him was about how taking a rickshaw back home instead of booking in Ola or Uber or maybe going via public transport was beneficial to everybody in the process.
+I am aware that you might know I’m talking about it is basically about taking my money and spending on things that are sold by people who have kids to feed and who badly make bye in today’s world.
+The idea of giving out your money and spending it in the right places is the key to banking.
+Because I am spending it on rickshaw rides I am pretty sure the rickshaw drivers kids would get or would be able to afford a decent education and it will make this world a better place.

+Please excuse me for all the spelling mistakes in my articles I am not typing them out I am trying to capture my thought and trying to figure out the next best thing to do for me.

 **Lone tree**.

+A lone tree standing at the edge of a cliff is not all lost, and lonely.
+It is what holds the cliff together.

+Lone Tree.

 A lone tree standing at the edge of a cliff is not all lost, and lonely.
 It is what holds the cliff together.